vegaprotocol/documentation/docs/concepts/governance.md

 <!--### Changing models [WIP]  -->

 ### Propose a successor market
 A successor market is a market that will carry on after the original market, or parent, that it is based on has settled - though a parent and successor market can be active simultaneously.
-Proposing a new successor market that follows from an existing market allows liquidity providers to the option to keep their [equity-like share](./liquidity/rewards-penalties.md#how-liquidity-fees-are-split) on the new market, even when the original market expires.
+Proposing a new successor market that follows from an existing market offers liquidity providers the option to keep their [equity-like share](./liquidity/rewards-penalties.md#how-liquidity-fees-are-split) on the new market, even when the original market expires.
 Creating an entirely new market with no parent doesn't offer the same benefit.

 Each market can have only one active successor.